 The Royal Canadian Mint has honoured Canadian peacekeepers with two separate issues.

-In 1995, a circulating commemorative loonie depicting the Peacekeeping Monument was struck.
+In 1995, the Mint struck a $1 commemorative circulation coin depicting the Peacekeeping Monument in Ottawa.
 Alongside the monument on the coin’s reverse side are the words “CANADA” and “DOLLAR”.
 The obverse, designed by Dora de Pedery Hunt, features the effigy of Queen Elizabeth II alongside the year-date, “1995”.
 The $1 coin has a weight of seven grams, a diameter of 26.50 mm and a thickness of 1.75 mm.

 More recently, in 2014, the Mint issued a $20 silver coin marking the 50th anniversary of Canadian peacekeeping in Cyprus, which was the longest UN mission conducted by Canada.
 Designed by Silvia Pecota, the coin depicts a soldier standing at the base of an observation tower, with a second soldier in the foreground wearing the distinctive blue beret worn by peacekeepers worldwide.
 The coin has a limited mintage of 8,500.